umasel/Global_Inflation_Trends_Dashboard/README.md

 - Wendy Ware

 ## Project Overview
-Our project aims to create an interactive dashboard that visualises global inflation trends from 1980 to 2024.
-Utilising the dataset sourced from Kaggle, we will provide insightful visualisations that allow users to explore inflation data by country and year, as well as investigate factors influencing inflation.
+Our project aims to create an interactive dashboard that visualizes global inflation trends from 1980 to 2024.
+Utilizing the dataset sourced from Kaggle, we will provide insightful visualizations that allow users to explore inflation data by country and year, as well as investigate factors influencing inflation.

 ## Dataset
 - **Country Inflation Data Source**: [Global Inflation Data on Kaggle](https://www.kaggle.com/datasets/sazidthe1/global-inflation-data)